-With the purchase of any WordPress.com annual plan, you may register a new domain for free for one year.
-You may also connect a domain from another provider for free with any WordPress.com plan.
+With the purchase of an annual, two-year, or three-year plan, you may register a new domain for free for one year or transfer a domain you already own to WordPress.com.
+You may also connect a domain from another provider for free with any paid WordPress.com plan.

-If you are not ready to add a custom domain, you can create your site and add a domain later.
+If you are not ready to add a custom domain, you can create your website and add a domain later.
 Your site comes with a

 .wordpress.com address (or

 .wpcomstaging.com on plugin-enabled sites) that you can use for this purpose.

 Follow the steps in this guide to register a brand new domain to use with any website.